Onboarding: Welcome to the SKA developer community¶

 the OMC ART.

-Have a look at the pages on Program Increment and Cadence; they will tell you about the regular planning and evaluation cycles of the SKA.
+Have a look at the pages on Program Increments and PI Planning; they will tell you about the regular planning and evaluation cycles of the SKA.

 And look at the operational flow.
 The goal here is to find out where your team fits in the organisation, but with a bit more detail than we had time for in week one.